-Figure 13: Length specific selectivity by fishery from the basic model.
+Figure 12: Length specific selectivity by fishery from the revised model.

-Figure 14: Recruitment deviates from the SRR with 95% confidence interval from the basic model
+Figure 13: Recruitment deviates from the SRR with 95% confidence interval from the basic model

-Figure 15: Estimated spawning biomass (left) and depletion (right) for the individual model regions from the basic model.
+Figure 14: Estimated spawning biomass (left) and depletion (right) for the individual model regions from the revised model.

-Figure 16: A comparison of estimated spawning biomass from the basic model and the 2017 reference model.
+Figure 15: A comparison of estimated spawning biomass from the basic model and the revised model.

-Figure 17: Trends in fishing mortality (annual) by fleet for the basic model
+Figure 16: Trends in fishing mortality (annual) by fleet for the reference model